michaelwittig/java-q/README.md

 # Home

 Hej folks!
 Again and again we have to interact with a [kdb+](http://kx.com/kdb+.php) and [kdb+tick](http://kx.com/kdb+tick.php).
 The guys from [KX Systems](http://kx.com/) provide us [c.java](http://code.kx.com/wsvn/code/kx/kdb%2B/c/kx/c.java) to interact with their product.
-You might experienced that c.java is not really using an object oriented style (because q does not?), so we started to write our own wrapper and called it Q Connector.
+You might experienced that c.java is not really using an object oriented style (because q does not?), so we started to write our own wrapper and called it java-q.
 Feel free to create [Issues](https://github.com/michaelwittig/java-q/issues) if something is missing for you.
 And now: have fun:)

 [Learn more about the Features](https://github.com/michaelwittig/java-q/wiki/Features) or continue to learn about our design goals and principles: